-If you work with industrial machinery, you might use a chiller system to keep your machines from overheating.
+If you work with industrial machinery, you might use a process chiller system to keep your machines from overheating.
 They can be very effective in keeping things at optimal temperatures, but how does a chiller work?
-Knowing how a chiller works can be helpful in choosing the best system to meet your needs.
+Knowing how process chillers work can be helpful in choosing the best system to meet your needs.

 How a Chiller Works

-Chiller systems contain two main circuits: a refrigeration circuit and a fluid circuit.
+Industrial water or glycol chiller systems contain two main circuits: a refrigeration circuit and a fluid circuit.
 The refrigeration circuit is made up of four components: the compressor, the condenser, the expansion valve and the evaporator.
 The refrigeration circuit removes heat from the process fluid.
-The fluid circuit is typically comprised of a process fluid reservoir, a pump, filters, and a heat exchanger.
+The fluid circuit is typically comprised of a fluid reservoir, a pump, filters, and a heat exchanger.
 The fluid circuit carries the process fluid around the object being cooled.

 The Refrigeration Cycle Step by Step – Chiller Diagram